Contemplative Psychotherapy and Buddhist Psychology Concentration

 MA in Clinical Mental Health Counseling

-The MA Contemplative Psychotherapy and Buddhist Psychology program prepares students for a counseling career.
-The semester-long practicum and the supervised internship provide essential clinical experience.
-While in their internship, students participate in tutorials with clinical faculty, and practice applying a contemplative view to their counseling relationships.
+The MA Contemplative Psychotherapy and Buddhist Psychology program prepares students for a clinical counseling career and meets the educational requirements for licensure as a professional counselor in Colorado.
+The semester-long practicum and the year-long supervised internship provide essential clinical experience.
+While in their internship, students participate in contemplative supervision with clinical faculty and practice applying a contemplative view and case conceptualization to their counseling relationships.
 These groups provide intensive mentoring to help students with the transition into the world of professional counseling.

 The curricular arc in the MA Contemplative Psychotherapy and Buddhist Psychology program is designed to guide students on a journey of practice and study that leads to inner resilience and warmth, as well as giving them basic confidence in their capacity to help others.